Heteroskedastic Gaussian Processes#

 _, axs = plt.subplots(1, 3, figsize=(18, 4))

-μ_samples = samples_ht["μ_pred_ht"]
+μ_samples = ppc_ht["μ_pred_ht"].values

-σ_samples = np.exp(samples_ht["lg_σ_pred_ht"])
+σ_samples = np.exp(ppc_ht["lg_σ_pred_ht"].values)

-plot_total(axs[2], μ_samples, σ_samples**2)
+plot_total(axs[2], μ_samples, σ_samples**2, sample_axis=1)

 That looks much better!
 We’ve accurately captured the mean behavior of our system along with an understanding of the underlying trend in the variance, with appropriate uncertainty.
-Crucially, the aggregate behavior of the model integrates both epistemic and aleatoric uncertainty, and the ~5% of our observations fall outside the 2σ band are more or less evenly distributed across the domain.
+Crucially, the aggregate behavior of the model integrates both epistemic and aleatoric uncertainty, and the ~5% of our observations that fall outside the 2σ band are more or less evenly distributed across the domain.
 However, that took over two hours to sample only 4k NUTS iterations.
 Due to the expense of the requisite matrix inversions, GPs are notoriously inefficient for large data sets.
 Let’s reformulate this model using a sparse approximation.

 Sparse Heteroskedastic GP#

-Sparse approximations to GPs use a small set of inducing points to condition the model, vastly improve speed of inference and somewhat improving memory consumption.
-PyMC3 doesn’t have an implementation for sparse latent GPs (yet), but we can throw together our own real quick using Bill Engel’s DTC latent GP example.
+Sparse approximations to GPs use a small set of inducing points to condition the model, vastly improve the speed of inference and somewhat improve memory consumption.
+PyMC doesn’t have an implementation for sparse latent GPs (yet), but we can throw together our own real quick using Bill Engel’s DTC latent GP example.
 These inducing points can be specified in a variety of ways, such as via the popular k-means initialization or even optimized as part of the model, but since our observations are evenly distributed we can make do with simply a subset of our unique input values.

 class SparseLatent: